DiscordSRV/Staff-Chat/README.md

 **Usage:**
 - `/leavestaffchat` - Stop receiving staff chat messages.
+  - Useful to avoid leaking staff chat messages if a staff member is filming or streaming.
   - This can be disabled in the config if you don't want staff members to turn off their staff chat.

 ### /joinstaffchat